 Industry-Specific Regulations

-Healthcare, finance, and manufacturing face unique compliance mandates (HIPAA, PCI-DSS, OSHA).
-AI features can document safety compliance and support regulatory audits.
+Healthcare, finance, and manufacturing face specific regulatory mandates (HIPAA, PCI-DSS, OSHA).
+AI tools can document adherence to safety standards and assist with regulatory audits.

 Dome Cameras vs. Alternative Form Factors